ICPSR was founded as the Inter-university Consortium for Political Research (ICPR). The word "Social" was added to the title in 1975.

 Integrated search made available

-ICPSR deployed a new version of the traditional study search which queries not just our study-level metadata records, but also the variables in the data, citations for related literature, and the full text of the documentation files.
+ICPSR deployed a new version of the traditional study search.
+It queried not just the study-level metadata records, but also the variables in the data, citations for related literature, and the full text of the documentation files.

-The search is designed so that the top ten to twenty results will be more targeted and useful.
-Queries that previously returned no results return some hits under the new search, as matches can be found in the variable text.
-In general the new integrated search returns more results.
+The search was designed so the top 10 to 20 results will be more targeted and useful.
+Queries that previously returned no results returned some hits under the new search, as matches can be found in the variable text.
+In general, the new integrated search returns more results.

-To facilitate managing the larger result sets, ICPSR added a few new functions to the study results page:
+To facilitate managing the larger result sets, ICPSR added new functions to the study results page:

-- links that automatically take you to the first and last pages of your result set.
+- Links that automatically take visitors to the first and last pages of the result set

-- the option to display 50 or 100 results per page.
+- Option to display 50 or 100 results per page

-- The right column of each result provides additional information if you sort by release date, number of downloads, or number of citations.
+- Additional information in the right well of each result if visitors sort by release date, number of downloads, or number of citations

-- The time period facet was modified so that users can simply enter a start year and an end year.
+- Improved time-period facet that lets users enter a start year and an end year

 ICPSR became one of the first six data repositories to earn the Data Seal of Approval designation.

-The seal sets forth 16 guidelines related to trustworthy data management and stewardship and is awarded after an online self-assessment regarding a data repository's adherence to the guidelines.
-The assessment is then reviewed by the DSA Board before the seal is given.
+The seal sets forth 16 guidelines related to trustworthy data management and stewardship.
+It is awarded after an online self-assessment regarding a data repository's adherence to the guidelines.
+The assessment is reviewed by the DSA Board.